 Did you know that most modern digital cameras have the ability to set ISO automatically?
 Back in the film days, you would drop a roll of film into your camera and your ISO, or ASA as it was known back then, would be fixed for the entire roll.
 With digital, not only can you change your ISO on the fly, but you can also set your camera to adjust it automatically.
-In this article, we will explore ISO Auto in detail and learn how to you use it with different shooting modes of your camera.
-In addition, we will discuss scenarios where Auto ISO is advantageous and situations when setting ISO manually is more appropriate.
+In this article, we will explore Auto ISO in detail and learn how to you use it with different shooting modes of your camera.
+In addition, we will discuss scenarios where it is advantageous and situations when setting ISO manually is more appropriate.

 In the past, bird photography was reserved for those with very deep pockets.
 With long prime lenses costing more than $8000, their high prices excluded those of us with more modest budgets from the party.
 However, with the advent of relatively inexpensive super-zoom lenses from Sigma and Tamron, and even some from the mirrorless camera makers, it is much easier to get into bird photography these days.
 In this article, I want to give you some bird photography tips for creating compelling images of these beautiful creatures.
 I will talk briefly about gear but will focus more on the techniques for capturing great images of birds.